waku-org/pm/draft-roadmap/introduce_e2e_reliability_in_status.md

 ## [SDS protocol in Status - basic recovery]()

-**Owner**: chat sdk
+**Owner**: chat app dev

 **Feature**: [SDS](/FURPS/application/sds.md)

 **FURPS**:
-F3.
+- F3.
 Ability to resend unacknowledged messages
-F2.
-Ability to retrieve missed messages using Waku store protocol U3.
+- F2.
+Ability to retrieve missed messages using Waku store protocol
+- U3.
 When being part of a large group, the application is able to retrieve missed messages

 **Checklist**:
 - [ ] Specs: link to specs